If you do, then watch out if the gym has lockers which are locked using a code on a pin pad.

 It was only later that day when Matthew went to buy a tube ticket that he realised his debit card was missing and after checking with the bank found that nearly £10,000 had been spent that day on computers, top restaurants and cash withdrawals.

-Unfortunately for Matthew, the bank is refusing to refund the money as the card was used with the pin code.
-It’s currently being considered by the Financial Ombudsman Service but it’s not looking good for him.
+Unfortunately for Matthew, the bank refused to refund the money as the card was used with the pin code.

 The moral of this unfortunate situation though is that if you do go to the gym and use lockers with a pin code then make sure it is a different code from the one you use on your bank cards.